Olathe Public Library

 Donations are invested and the interest is used for the benefit of the library system.
 Foundation contributions may result in funds to offset some of the costs of library system automation, expansion of reference and circulating collections, programming, and assistance for the disabled.

-- Winter/ Summer Reading Program -$24,000 – Ongoing support of the annual Winter/Summer Reading Programs, providing promotions, reading incentives and program presenters.
+- Winter/Summer Reading Programs - $24,000 – Ongoing support of the annual Winter/Summer Reading Programs, providing promotions, reading incentives and program presenters ($8K each – adult, children, teen).

-- Safe Sitter Manuals - $3,000 – Safe Sitter classes are offered free to Olathe students and this grant provides funds for the cost of the manuals.
+- Safe Sitter Manuals - $5,000 – Safe sitter classes are offered free to Olathe students and this grant provides funds for the cost of the manuals.

 Foundation Board